blaineventurine/home-automation-docker/README.md

 * Set up a few more machines to act as hosts, and convert all of this to a Docker Swarm
 * Cloud backup in Duplicati to Azure or AWS
-* Setup Emby and integrate with Organizr
+* Setup Emby/Plex/Kodi and integrate with Organizr
-* Setup a CI/CD pipeline for my personal website from a self-hosted GitLab instance
+* Setup a CI/CD pipeline for my personal website from a self-hosted GitLab instance to AWS or Azure
 * phpIPAM, for IP address management
 * Bookstack, a simple wiki for organizing information like what's contained in this document
 * Migrate OpenVPN to a container
+* Container health checks